dfamonteiro/blog/blog/content/posts/using-dotnet-trace-with-perfetto.md

     </figcaption>
 </figure>

 Once you're done analysing your trace file, you should have a list of performance issues to tackle.
+My job here is done, but yours has just begun: good luck with addressing the performance issues of your code, I'm rooting for you!

-## Next steps
+## Onwards and upwards